sitkatech/zybach/Source/Zybach.API/readme.md

 * * Because we are using `tsoa`, there is **no need to write routing code**.

 # Database it
 * The `docker-compose.debug.yml` file has instructions for `docker-compose` to automatically run a Mongo instance in a container, using a docker volume on your host machine as the backing store.
 An `entrypoint.js` file will set up the user for this local Mongo instance, and the default connection string is already in the `secrets.template.json` file you copied earlier.
-So, there is no set-up required to get your local database instance running.
+So, there is minimal set-up required to get your local database instance running.
+* We are using `migrate-mongo` for database migrations.
+Migration files are in the `zybach-migrations` directory.
+To run them, `cd` into `zybach-migrations` and run `migrate-mongo up`.
+See the `migrate-mongo` docs for details on how to add new migrations.

 # Debug it
 * The debug launch task is already configured for VS Code.
 Just hit `F5` after running the `docker-compose` command above.